-It must be remembered that sex education is but an aspect of EPR.
+Sex education is only one aspect of EPR.
 It has always been the policy of St Mary's School that explicit sexual education is the responsibility of parents.
-However, this is currently under review.

-We feel it is appropriate that pupils in Year 6 in their final term share a programme relating to their changing bodies.
+However, we feel it is appropriate that pupils in Year 6 in their final term share a programme relating to their changing bodies.
 The class teacher and school nurse whenever possible, collaborate in this.
 Parents who wish to withdraw their child from these sessions must put their request in writing to the Headteacher.